 Although ketamine infusion therapy is remarkably rapid and effective in improving patients with treatment-resistant depression under strict research conditions, that is not always the case in actual clinical practice.

-Unfortunately, some clinicians who provide ketamine therapy and now business biotech firms and venture capital-backed firms seeking to "commercialize" ketamine treatment appear to be doing so without having the necessary clinical knowledge of the complexities of this cutting-edge therapeutic modality.
-As a result, treatment outcomes are frequently not as good as they might be.
+Unfortunately, some clinicians who provide ketamine therapy, and now investment bankers and venture capitalists are seeking to "commercialize" ketamine treatment and appear to be doing so without having the necessary clinical knowledge of the complexities of this cutting-edge therapeutic modality.
+As a result, they have engaged what some view as questionable medical practices and treatment outcomes are frequently not as good as they might be.
 And this is a concern for all of us.

 Some Ketamine Treatments May Not Be As Effective As You Think.

-Our experience, and that of others, suggest a more realistic number would be only 50-60% of people respond to ketamine infusions when administered in a community setting (1).
-In fact, according to one recent research study, just 44% of patients with treatment-resistant depression responded favorably after six infusion sessions in a community hospital setting (2).
+Our experience, and that of others, suggest a more realistic number would be only 40-50% of people respond to ketamine infusions when administered in a community setting (1).
+In fact, according to recent research studies, just 18.3%* - 45.5%* of patients with treatment-resistant depression responded favorably after six infusion sessions in a community hospital setting (2).

 There are many reasons for the lower response rate; some typical factors include a lack of training and experience in administering ketamine, failure to adhere to strict patient selection and treatment standards, and failure to appropriately adjust ketamine dosing based on the patient's medications, metabolism or genetic profile.